twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 What we did: We weighed out the options (e.g. time/effort vs value) and decided to go with (c).
 We wanted a stellar experience for our users and treating them poorly wasn't inline with that.

-To reiterate, this decision was founded in **branding** not **technical perfection**.
+To reiterate, this decision was founded in **user experience** not **technical perfection**.

-> For those curious why one might use Google Forms instead of a database from the get-go: Without customers and getting product feedback, you can't guarantee that people will want what you're building.
+> For those curious why one might use Google Forms instead of a database from the get-go: Without customers and getting product feedback, we can't guarantee that people will want what we're building.

 # Build exactly what you need
 "Build exactly what you need and nothing more" is how I frame this in my head (also sometimes [YAGNI][] or [JIT][] design).